-- date all information posted;

-- regularly update the information posted; and

-- archive historical information.

-"Although the disclosure obligations in the LR rest with a listed issuer, it is the listed issuer's board of directors, collectively and individually, who is ultimately responsible to ensure that the listed issuer is in a position to comply with them."
-3.30 The designated person20 must ensure that prior to the posting of any material information or announcements on the listed issuer's website, public disclosure of the material information is first made to Bursa Securities in accordance with the LR.
+- date all information posted; - regularly update the information posted; and - archive historical information. - 3.30 The designated person must ensure that prior to the posting of any material information or announcements on the listed issuer's website, public disclosure of the material information is first made to Bursa Securities in accordance with the LR.